SHRK974/taxi-v3-resolver/README.md

 > The `--episodes` argument is optional and defaults to 10000.
 You are free to change it to any value you want.

-#### How it works
+### Strategy

-The current bruteforce implementation is not naive, in the sens that it will try every random action each episode until the game is solved as it would be time-consuming.
+The current bruteforce implementation is not naive, in the sens that it will not try every random action each episode until the game is solved as it would be time-consuming.
 The goal was to find a solution to start the game with a predictable and repeatable behavior.

 The strategy was designed around the grid layout of the game *(see figure below)*.
 There are 5 lanes the taxi can move on, and walls preventing the taxi passing through them.
 The particularity of this layout is, wherever the taxi is, if it goes up, it will never be blocked by a wall.